asweigart/tortuga/README.md

 Ari Lacenski for the Spanish translation
 Seunghyo Seo for the Korean translation
-Brian Ward for the German translation
-Onur Ozay and Erman Korkut for the Turkish translation
+Brian Ward and Catherine Devlin for the German translation Onur Ozay and Erman Korkut for the Turkish translation